Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 from cdd.VaultClient import VaultClient
 ```
-2. Instantiate a VaultClient to work with your data:
+2. Confirm your [User Permissions](https://support.collaborativedrug.com/hc/en-us/articles/214359023-Vault-User-Roles), then instantiate a VaultClient to work with your data:
 ```python
 vaultNum = 4598 # Insert your unique vault ID here.
 apiToken = os.environ["cddAPIToken"] # Insert your API token here.